boilerroomtv/coding-challenge/README.md

-# Boiler Room Coding Challenge
+# Boiler Room JavaScript Coding Challenge

 The test is comprised of two small apps, a web app (the client) and an Apollo Server (the server).
 The test is split into two parts: completing a GraphQL server endpoint that returns some JSON about some Boiler Room sets, then using the endpoint in a web app to render a list view of sets.